 How to Install the SimpliSafe Doorbell

-The SimpliSafe Video Doorbell Pro is a great addition to the SimpliSafe security system, but we like that it doesn't require one.
+The SimpliSafe Video Doorbell Pro is a great addition to the SimpliSafe security system, which is one of our top no-monthly-fee home security systems, but we like that it doesn't require one.
 It's also a cinch to install and set up.
 Here's a step-by-step guide to installing your new SimpliSafe video doorbell.

 Stay Safe and become a SafeWise Insider!